junxit/us-congress-bills-114/metadata.md

 - 2015-07-07 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune without amendment.
 With written report No. 114-77.
 - 2015-07-07 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune without amendment.
 With written report No. 114-77.
 - 2015-07-07 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 142.
+- 2015-07-09 — Amendment SA 2214 agreed to in Senate by Unanimous Consent.
+- 2015-07-09 — Amendment SA 2214 proposed by Senator McConnell for Senator Fischer. (consideration: CR S4983; text: CR S4983) To improve the bill.
+- 2015-07-09 — Measure laid before Senate by unanimous consent.
+- 2015-07-09 — Passed Senate with amendments by Unanimous Consent. (consideration: CR S4983-4984; text as passed Senate: CR S4983-4984)
+- 2015-07-09 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(consideration: CR S4983-4984; text as passed Senate: CR S4983-4984)
+- 2015-07-09 — Senate amendment agreed to: Amendment SA 2214 agreed to in Senate by Unanimous Consent.
+- 2015-07-09 — Senate amendment proposed (on the floor): Amendment SA 2214 proposed by Senator McConnell for Senator Fischer.(consideration: CR S4983; text: CR S4983)
+- 2015-07-09 — Senate amendment submitted